syncfusion-content/blazor-docs/blazor/common/how-to/customize-font-size-and-color.md

 {% endtabs %}

-4. Right-click the `SCSS` file and click the Web Compiler to compile the file.
+4. Right-click the `scss` file and click the Web Compiler to compile the file.

     ![compile](../images/compile.png)